Just came across this article about Miss Manners, published a couple years ago, based on her book (which I just ordered for $1.40 as a kindle).

 But Miss Manners writes, “Society declines to see beauty in age.
 The consequence is the rarely successful and often laughable spectacle of people trying to pass themselves off as what they are not.”

 The real villain here isn’t the aging boomers who are probably just trying to be themselves.
 When I run around in shorts and a t-shirt, I’m not trying to pass for young.
 I’m not thinking about age.
 I believe age should be irrelevant in 99% of social and economic situations.
+And I will wear shorts till they pour my cold, dead ashes into my urn.

 Boomers pick up social cues.
 If everyone around you thinks age brings ugliness, you will too.